nliaquin/linux-guides/arch_install.md

 That resolves that issue, now rerun my git clone command and it will work.

-Now all you have to do is concatenate my list to the pacman mirrorlist file:
+A quick side-note: If you can't use pacman because you do not have a mirrorlist set up beforehand, you can easily download my mirrorlist from any other computer, put it on a flash drive, and mount that flash drive while installing Arch.
+Then proceed to do the following.

+Simply move the mirrorlist to the following destination:
-> cat arch-mirrors/mirrorlist > /etc/pacman.d/mirrorlist
+> mv arch-mirrors/mirrorlist > /etc/pacman.d/

 I keep this list updated once a month as a convenience.
-Feel free to use it yourself from now on when it's time to update the mirrors.
+Feel free to use it yourself from now on when it's time to update your mirrors.

 ### Pacstrapping root
-Usually during this step, people just install the standard packages, but I think this is actually a good time to install some other essentials like iwd, which does not come with arch post-installation, and dhcpcd, which will help with resolving hosts when you boot in post-installation:
+Usually during this step, people just install the standard packages, but I think this is actually a good time to install some other essentials like iwd, which does not come with Arch post-installation, dhcpcd, which will help with resolving hosts when you boot in post-installation, and other great utilities:

-> pacstrap /mnt base base-devel linux linux-firmware iwd efibootmgr vim git dhcpcd dhclient bash man-db man-pages texinfo openssh wget curl sudo
+> pacstrap /mnt base base-devel linux linux-firmware iwd efibootmgr vim git dhcpcd dhclient bash man-db man-pages texinfo openssh sudo

 This is a ton of stuff to help you get going, but it's not everything.
 This does not cover graphical environments, video, audio, etc. I have more guides on that at https://github.com/nliaquin/linux-guides

 ### Generating fstab
-In order to boot properly into the system each time we start up, you need to create a table with all of the partition mounting information in /etc/fstab:
+In order to boot properly into the system each time we start up, you need to create a table with all of the partition mapping information in /etc/fstab:
 > genfstab -U /mnt >> /mnt/etc/fstab

-### Chrooting in
+### Chrooting In
-We will now chroot into the Arch instance we've been building on /mnt and performing some required network changes:
+This next step will allow you to modify your base Arch system before you even finish installing it.
+Basically, you're about to start modifying your distro as if it's already installed before you even run it.
+Chrooting into Linux has a number of different use-cases, such as system recovery.
+From this point forward, everything we do directly affects Arch post-installation:
 > arch-chroot /mnt

-We're in.

-### Set the time-zone, clock, localization, and so on
+### Setting the Timezone
 Let's say you live in New York, you would run the following:
 > ln -sf /usr/share/zoneinfo/America/New_York /etc/localtime